GraceInAuburn/ninja-announcements/readme.txt

 This id number can be found at the top of each announcement's edit page.
 We highly recommend that you change this in your own stylesheet, as future versions of this plugin will likely overwrite the display css file.

+For a more detailed explaination of styling your announcements and the close button, please visit: http://plugins.wpninjas.net

 == Help / Bugs ==